helloprash/C-Basics/whiteboard/22-Sep-2017/assignment.md

 # Assignment to be submitted on 25-Sep-2017 Monday
 This assignment is quite different from the assignment I had given you earlier.
 Through this assignment I am introducing you to a new concept called **Incremental Development**  a very **Powerful Concept** in software development.
 Many complex softwares are developed with this approach.
-This approach will be very useful  during your interviews too.
-So if you do not follow this approch I will reject your submission.
+This approach will be very useful  during your interviews and in your professional career too.
+If you do not follow this approch I will reject your submission.

 Read the **INSTRUCTIONS CAREFULLY** and do the assigement....
 ## Instructions